Rethinking Sketching as Sampling: A Graph Signal Processing Approach: Introduction

-Although random projection methods offer an elegant dimensionality-reduction alternative for several Big Data problems, they face some shortcomings: i) sketching each new input signal entails a nontrivial computational cost, which can be a bottleneck in streaming applications; ii) the design of the random projection matrix does not take into account any a priori information on the input; and iii) the guarantees offered are probabilistic.
-Alternatively one can think of reducing complexity by simply retaining a few samples of each input.
-Different from random sketching, under stationarity the sampling can remain fixed and it incurs negligible online complexity. \blue{Sampling schemes typically build on a parsimonious model for the signals of interest, often described by a low-dimensional subspace or manifold where data reside.
-This naturally applies to smooth or bandlimited graph signals admitting a sparse representation in the graph Fourier domain \cite{chen15,marques16,tsitsvero16,anis16}}.
-However, most existing sampling methods are designed with the objective of reconstructing the original graph signal, and do not account for subsequent processing the signal may undergo; see \cite{gray06,Geert,chepuri16} for exceptions, the latter two dealing with graph signals.
+Although random projection methods offer an elegant dimensionality reduction alternative for several Big Data problems, they face some shortcomings: i) sketching each new input signal entails a nontrivial computational cost, which can be a bottleneck in streaming applications; ii) the design of the random projection matrix does not take into account any a priori information on the input \blue{(known subspace)}; and iii) the guarantees offered are probabilistic.
+Alternatively one can think of reducing complexity by simply retaining a few samples of each input. \blue{A signal belonging to a known subspace can be modeled as a \emph{bandlimited} graph signal \cite{shuman13,sandryhaila14}.
+In the context of graph signal processing (GSP), sampling of bandlimited graph signals} has been thoroughly studied \cite{shuman13,sandryhaila14}, giving rise to several noteworthy sampling schemes \cite{chen15,marques16,tsitsvero16,anis16}.
+Leveraging these advances along with the concept of stationarity \cite{girault15, perraudin16, marques2016stationaryTSP16} offers novel insights to design sampling patterns accounting for the signal statistics, that can be applied at negligible online computational cost to a stream of inputs.
+However, most existing sampling methods are designed with the objective of reconstructing the original graph signal, and do not account for subsequent processing the signal may undergo; see \cite{gray06,Geert,chepuri16} for a few recent exceptions.

-In this sketching context and towards reducing the online computational cost of obtaining the solution to a linear {problem}, we propose a novel sampling scheme for signals that belong to a \textit{known} subspace.
-Since such signals can be conveniently represented as {bandlimited graph signals} (see Remark \ref{rmk_subspacebandlimited}), we leverage {graph signal processing results} to build our online schemes.
+In this sketching context and towards reducing the online computational cost of obtaining the solution to a linear problem, we leverage GSP results and propose a novel sampling scheme for signals that belong to a \emph{known} low-dimensional subspace.
 Different from most existing sampling approaches, our design explicitly accounts for the transformation whose output we wish to approximate.
-The approach is then to shift the computational burden to the off-line phase where both the sampling pattern and the sketch of the linear transformation are designed.
-After doing this \blue{only} once, the online phase merely consists \blue{of repeatedly} selecting the signal values dictated by the sampling pattern and \blue{processing this stream of} samples using the sketch of the linear transformation.
+By exploiting the stationary nature of the sequence of inputs, we shift the computational burden to the off-line phase where both the sampling pattern and the sketch of the linear transformation are designed.
+After doing this only once, the online phase merely consists of repeatedly selecting the signal values dictated by the sampling pattern and processing this stream of samples using the sketch of the linear transformation.